If you do, stop it.

 But what I hear from frustrated little birdies out there is that they are tired of family members or close friends taking over their email communications with stuff that has nothing to do with the email they initiated.

 Problem solved.
 Email hijackers can be preempted by you using the BCc: field.

 Narcissists think only of what they want to do or say at any given point in time.
-Considering feelings other than their own or how their actions may affect the folks they claim to care about is simply something that never crosses their mind.
-Onliners who hijack email conversations tend to fall in this category.
+And it’s not a good look.
+Considering feelings other than their own or how their actions may impact others is simply something that never crosses their mind.
+Onliners who hijack email conversations tend to fall into this category.

-Yes, technology is increasingly all about me, me, myself, and more of me!
-But those who show the courtesy to respect others by “using technology with knowledge, understanding and courtesy” are those who have deeper and more meaningful relationships — on and off-line.
+It’s obvious that technology is “all about me”.
+But those who show the courtesy to respect others by “using technology with knowledge, understanding and courtesy” (that’s my tagline) are those who have deeper and more meaningful relationships.
+On and off-line.